 JP Morgan Silver Buying

-This newest record silver bullion acquisition saga stretches its alleged start back to the Global Financial Crisis.
+This latest record-sized silver bullion acquisition saga.
+It stretches its start back to the Global Financial Crisis of 2008.

 In March 2008, Bear Stearns (a then large trader in silver futures derivatives) collapsed and was taken over by JP Morgan, perhaps at the request of the then US authorities.

-A few years later JP Morgan began adding silver bullion to its silver COMEX coffers, somehow coincidentally following the near $50 oz price high of silver in late April 2011.
+A few years later JP Morgan began adding mass quantities of silver bullion to its silver COMEX warehouse, coincidentally just after the $50 oz price high for silver 2011, in late April.

-The following was broadcasted across the world on Russia Today (btw Youtube reminds us that RT is funded in whole or in part by the Russian government).
+The following got broadcasted across the world on Russia Today (btw Youtube reminds us that RT is funded in whole or in part by the Russian government).

-As a quick aside, the Russian Federation has been actively acquiring bullion heavily over this same timeframe.
-Here are their pictures to prove it (both gold and silver bullion in large volumes).
+As a quick aside, the Russian Federation has been actively acquiring bullion slowly over this same timeframe.
+Here are their pictures to prove it (both Official Russian Federation gold and silver bullion holdings, in large volumes).

-Today still, the CME Group's COMEX (commodity futures contract exhange) is the most important price discovery mechanism for world silver bullion and silver ore prices.
+Today still, the CME Group's COMEX (commodity futures contract exchange) is the most critical price discovery mechanism for world silver bullion and silver ore prices.

-Even now the COMEX's parent company (CME Group) very own CEO is on record stating current gold, precious metal, and silver bullion prices are too low while simultaneously incentivizing government central banks to actively trade in their futures market price discovering derivative exchanges actively.
+Even now the COMEX's parent company (CME Group) very own CEO is on record stating current gold, precious metal, and silver bullion prices are too low while simultaneously his organization incentivizes government central banks to trade in their futures market price discovering derivative exchanges actively.
 UPDATE: high volume trading discounts got again extended in January 2019 allowing for further foreign central bank interventions into critical price discovery markets still today.

 Hear for yourself some of CME Group Chairman, COMEX head, Terry Duffy's thoughts on precious metal price from summer 2017 below.

 As well, Gold Antii-Trust Action Committee (GATA) response to Terry Duffy's precious metal price comments is here.

-So why does JP Morgan have so much Silver Bullion currently?
+So why does JP Morgan guard so much Silver Bullion currently?

-The answer currently is rather speculative yet there are some human motivating clues as to perhaps why.
+The answer currently is somewhat speculative, yet there are some human motivating clues as to perhaps why.

-FEAR: maybe by acquiring large bullion positions JP Morgan is hedging higher ‘capital buffer requirements’ mandated by the BIS’ Financial Stability Board.
+FEAR: maybe by acquiring significant bullion positions, JP Morgan is hedging higher ‘capital buffer requirements’ mandated by the BIS’ Financial Stability Board.
 The FSB explicitly cites JP Morgan as the most risk-laden global systemically important bank (G-SIB) today.
-Well if this is indeed the case, why not buy and own large amount of a Tier 1 Asset like gold bullion too?
-Perhaps China, Russia, and other eastern nation gold demandf has the physical gold bullion market under enough stress already.
+Well if this is indeed the case, why not buy and own a large amount of a Tier 1 Asset like gold bullion too?
+Perhaps China, Russia, and other eastern nation gold demand have the physical gold bullion market under enough stress already.

 GREED: for years now, hosts of silver market analysts have explicitly defamed JP Morgan’s activities in the world silver markets.
 They publically allege continued fraud and market manipulation by JP Morgan in silver without any defamation or libel lawsuits as repercussion (perhaps JP Morgan has lawsuit discovery process fears and thus has not engaged).
-Regardless assertions remain that JP Morgan actively engages in a concentrated silver price suppression scheme (on the COMEX) whilst simultaneously acquiring physical silver bullion ounces on the cheap (via COMEX and SLV, etc.) for the ultimate bet reversal when the time is right.
+Regardless assertions remain that JP Morgan actively participates in a regular profit-making, silver price suppression scheme (on the COMEX) while simultaneously acquiring physical silver bullion ounces on the cheap (via COMEX and SLV, etc.) for the ultimate bet reversal when the time is right.

-And not merely the current record 139.1 million ounces of silver bullion that is transparently published in JP Morgan’s COMEX silver warehouse data (which could of course have their client interests attached).
+And not merely the current record 152.3 million ounces of silver bullion that gets transparently published in JP Morgan’s COMEX silver warehouse data.

-Also alleged are additional 100s of millions of more silver bullion ounces that have been withdrawn from SLV holdings and potentially purchased through other sovereign silver bullion coin mint programs (specific estimates are as high as +675 million ounces in total).
+Also alleged are additional 100s of millions of more silver bullion ounces that have gotten withdrawn from SLV holdings.

-Why allegedly acquire about 75% of a commodity’s annual global mine supply over a 7 year timeframe if not for speculating on substantially higher prices in the medium to long term?
+Why allegedly acquire about 75% of a commodity’s annual global mine supply over an 8-year timeframe if not for speculating on substantially higher prices in the medium to long term?

 Buy low, sell high perhaps?

-Answers to many of these speculative questions will likely take years to play out and still many will go unanswered formally.
+Answers to many of these thoughtful questions will likely take years to play out, and still, many will go unanswered formally.

 Even a bond portfolio manager at PIMCO recently called for a sudden $5,000 oz USD gold price revaluation by the Federal Reserve to induce currency inflation to help ease debt and unfunded liability burdens.

-We expect a 2020s mania phase likely peaking silver prices and bullion item values in terms of their real world goods and service buying powers.
+We expect a 2020s mania phase is likely peaking silver prices and bullion item values in terms of their real-world goods and service buying powers.

-Bullion’s current cyclical price downside appears to be rather limited at today’s paltry price points (i.e. low bullion values compared to today’s ‘everything bubble’ historic valuations).
+Bullion’s current cyclical price downside appears somewhat limited at today’s paltry fiat price points (i.e., low bullion values compared to today’s ‘everything bubble’ historic valuations).

 This current JP Morgan silver stash saga is just one of the most intriguing bullish silver setups ongoing.
-But there’s trillions of other reasons to be long physical silver and other precious metal bullion products currently.
+But there are trillions of other reasons to be betting on physical silver and other physical precious metal bullion products currently.
 We would argue first and foremost when living in a full fiat currency system.
 Having a prudent bullion investment allocation always makes common sense.
 Both data and math prove that statement.